mechmotum/bicycle-kickplate-model/README.rst

 Description
 ===========

-Dynamic model of a bicycle that includes linear lateral tire forces, linear tire self-aligning moments, relaxation length, and an input capable of applying a force to the contact point under the rear wheel to simulate a lateral kick plate.
+Dynamic model of a bicycle that includes both a nonlinear and linear tire model.
+The model includes lateral forces, self-aligning moments, relaxation length, and an input capable of applying a force to the contact point under the rear wheel to simulate a lateral kick plate.

 Usage
 =====

 Install the software into a conda environment and activate::

-   conda env create -f env.yml
-   conda activate bicycle-kickplate-model
+   conda env create -f bicycle-kickplate-model-env.yml conda activate bicycle-kickplate-model

 After that you can run the simulation, e.g.::